MorsGames/wInputAPIReference/README.md

-# wInput v1.1.0
+# wInput v1.1.1

-**wInput** is a simple but also powerful **input management** library for **GameMaker Studio 2.3** that allows you to create actions and assign them to different inputs with ease.
+**wInput** is a simple but also powerful **input management** library for **GameMaker** that allows you to create actions and assign them to different inputs with ease.
 It also includes a bunch of other helpful extra features, like detecting double and long presses, and input recording/playback.

 [API Reference](https://github.com/MorsGames/wInputAPIReference/wiki) | [itch.io](https://mors-games.itch.io/wInput)